bonifield/autoreconParser/README.md

 ## Known Issues
 - WhatWeb sometimes doubles it's output, which results in wacky key names when the parser reaches the duplicated results
-	- simple fix:  it's trivial to avoid, just don't search for the weird field names in Splunk / jq unless you really want to
+	- simple fix:  it's trivial to avoid, just don't search for the weird field names in Splunk or jq unless you really want to

 ### Requirements
 - [AutoRecon](https://github.com/Tib3rius/AutoRecon) by [Tib3rius](https://github.com/Tib3rius/)